Healing The Divides in Our Communities and Society One Conversation at a Time

 Once you register you'll receive an email with the Zoom link and other information.
 MAKE SURE TO CHECK YOUR SPAM FOLDER

-If you've already registered but have lost the link, just re-register to get it again.
+If you've already registered but have lost the link, just re-register or email us to get it again.
 It is the same Zoom link each time.

 [Here's a LINK for information about Zoom if you're new to it.]